Apple's Siri-based speaker. Available now.

 Siri can do a lot more beyond music, like provide news updates, play podcasts, offer weather reports, share traffic information, give sports updates, set reminders, set timers, send text messages, and more.
 Essentially, Siri on HomePod can do much of what Siri on iPhone can do.
-Siri will also serve as a speakerphone, and users will be able to use handoff to transfer calls from iPhone to HomePod.
+Siri also serves as a speakerphone, and users can use handoff to transfer calls from iPhone to HomePod.

-Though HomePod is designed to work with an Apple Music subscription, it will be able to play content from third-party services from an iOS device or a Mac using peer-to-peer AirPlay.
-It will not, however, natively support other music services.
-It also will not work as a standard Bluetooth speaker with non-Apple devices using a Bluetooth connection.
+Though HomePod is designed to work with an Apple Music subscription, it is able to play content from third-party services from an iOS device or a Mac using peer-to-peer AirPlay.
+It does not, however, natively support other music services.
+It also does not work as a standard Bluetooth speaker with non-Apple devices using a Bluetooth connection.

 Like an Apple TV or iPad, HomePod serves as a HomeKit hub, so with a HomePod connected, HomeKit devices can be accessed remotely.
 Siri commands can be used to control all HomeKit-connected smart devices, positioning the HomePod as a centralized home control product.

-HomePod comes in White or Space Gray and will be priced at $349 in the United States.
+HomePod comes in White or Space Gray and is priced at $349 in the United States.
 Apple originally planned to launch HomePod in December 2017, but in November the company announced it would be delaying the launch of the HomePod until early 2018.

-HomePod is now available to order from the online Apple Store and is available for purchase from retail locations in the United States, United Kingdom, and Australia as of February 9.
-The HomePod will launch in France and Germany will later in the spring.
+HomePod is now available to order from the online Apple Store and can be purchased from retail locations in the United States, United Kingdom, and Australia.
+The HomePod will launch in France and Germany in the spring.